pranavOptym/react-native-floating-bubble/README.md

-# react-native-floating-bubble
+# @routemax/react-native-floating-bubble

-> It is a fork of [Hybriteq's React Native Floating Bubble](https://github.com/hybriteq/react-native-floating-bubble) repository and is compatible with the newest `react-native v0.72.3`.
+> A React Native library for creating floating bubbles (chat heads) on Android.
+This is a fork of [Hybriteq's React Native Floating Bubble](https://github.com/hybriteq/react-native-floating-bubble) repository and is compatible with React Native v0.73.11+.

-A simple Facebook Chat Head like bubble for react native.
-Special thanks to [bubble-for-android](https://github.com/txusballesteros/bubbles-for-android) because this is just react native wrapper for that library.
+A simple Facebook Chat Head like bubble for React Native.
+Special thanks to [bubble-for-android](https://github.com/txusballesteros/bubbles-for-android) because this is just a React Native wrapper for that library.

+## Features

+- ✅ Create floating overlay bubbles on Android
+- ✅ Customizable bubble position
+- ✅ Event listeners for bubble interactions
+- ✅ Permission handling for system overlay
+- ✅ TypeScript support
+- ✅ Easy integration with React Native apps

 ## Preview